hongtaoh/olymvis/content/paper.md

 <div id="figure24" class="vis"></div>
 <div class="caption">Figure 22: Horizontal stacked bar chart for changes in female participation</div>

 It was not as beautiful as we wanted, so we tried to put it upright and replace the axis labels.
 To highlight the trend, we set the male section grey and the female part bright blue.
 We also drew a red line at the intersection of the two parts.
 This time, female participation was obviously highlighted and the trend shown very clearly.
 See Figure 23.

 <div id="figure25" class="vis"></div>
 <div class="caption">Figure 23: Vertical stacked bar chart for changes in female participation</div>

-However, as discussed above, stacked bar charts can only show the changes in percentages, not those in actual number of participants.
-To also visualize how the total number of athletes participating in Summer Olympics changed over the century, we opted stacked area chart.
+However, as discussed above, stacked bar charts can only show the changes in percentages, not those in the actual number of participants.
+To also visualize how the total number of athletes participating in the Olympics changed over the century, we opted for a stacked area chart.
 See Figure 24.

 <div id="figure26" class="vis"></div>
 <div class="caption">Figure 24: Stacked area chart for changes in female participation</div>

 The x-axis denotes time and the y-axis number of athletes.
 Areas are made up of male and female participants.
 The two added up to the total number of athletes.
 This stacked area chart not only shows the changes in female participation, it also displays how the total number of athletes has been increasing over the years.
 The drawback is that area is not a much preferred visual encoding.
 As a result, the comparison of percentages of male and female is not very accurate.
 That said, we think its strengths outweigh its disadvantages.

 <script type="text/javascript">
 var figure23 = {